 In this webinar hosted by Thrilok Abhishek - AVP, ekincare, speakers Ben O'Sullivan - Sales Director - Europe Xoxoday, Atma Godara - Lead - Digital HR Transformation, OYO, and Priyambi Malvai - Head - Total Rewards and Performance Management, Times Internet focused on helping organizations develop the right strategy for holistic well-being experience for employees.

-In this perspective, Ms. Priyambi rightly pointed out that this ongoing situation been unprecedented in many ways and has built up a lot of stress among employees, be it financial stress or not having any social connect of any kind or even mental stress for that matter of fact.
-Up until now, employee wellbeing used to have three aspects: physical, mental, or emotional, and financial.
-But these last four months have opened up a new paradigm for organizations making social wellbeing equally important for employees.
+In this perspective, Ms. Priyambi rightly pointed out that this ongoing situation has been unprecedented in many ways and has built up a lot of stress among employees, be it financial stress or not having any social connection of any kind or even mental stress for that matter of fact.
+Up until now, employee well-being used to have three aspects: Physical, mental & emotional, and financial wellness.
+But these last four months have opened up a new paradigm for organizations making social well-being equally important for employees.

-Work from home has brought dual responsibilities to employees, as there is really no boundary between where does work begin or stop and where does home begin or stop.
+Work from home has brought dual responsibilities to employees, as there is really no boundary between where work begins or stops, and where home begins or stops.